GustavoSilvera/gl-fovrender/README.md

 # How does it work?
 - The idea behind [foveated rendering](https://en.wikipedia.org/wiki/Foveated_rendering) is quite simple: **prioritize quality in the foveal region where a user is looking, gradually decrease quality as the scene gets further into the periphery**.
     - The ideal situation for foveated rendering is in VR applications where an eye-tracker can be built-in to a VR headset (see [HTC Vive Pro Eye](https://www.vive.com/us/product/vive-pro-eye/overview/)) and there is only one user looking at the content.
-    - Since this is an exercise in shader development and not necessarily VR, I simplified the process in these ways:
-        1. Use mouse-based foveated rendering: ie. instead of using gaze, use the mouse cursor position as the central foveated region.
+    - Since this is an exercise in shader development and not necessarily VR, I simplified the process by using the mouse cursor as the primary signal for the central foveated region.
+It would be nice to use a Tobii device or fast webcam based solution that could run in accurately and fast.
-        2. Connect a camera-based eye tracking model to the program to use as an approximation of eye tracking that should be close.
-Currently thinking of using Antoine Lame's [GazeTracking repo](https://github.com/antoinelame/GazeTracking).

 # Implementation details?
 - First, the regions defining the various quality regions is determined (as a function of distance from the central region).
 I'm using 4 levels: